-Risks Related to the Discovery, Development and Clinical Testing of Our Product Candidates
+Risks Related to the Clinical Development and Potential Commercialization of Our Product Candidates

-We are heavily dependent on the success of our product candidates, including obtaining regulatory approval to market our product candidates in the United States, the European Union and other geographies.
+We are heavily dependent on the success of our product candidates, especially our primary product candidate, omidubicel, including obtaining regulatory approval to market our product candidates in the United States, the European Union and other geographies, and if omidubicel does not successfully receive regulatory approval, or is not successfully commercialized, our business will be adversely affected.

-To date, we have deployed all our efforts and financial resources to: (i) research and develop our NAM, or nicotinamide, cell expansion platform, our lead product candidate, omidubicel, for the treatment of hematologic malignancies, and our second product candidate, GDA-201, for the treatment of NHL, and our other potential product candidates, including conducting preclinical and clinical studies and providing general and administrative support for these operations; and (ii) develop and secure our intellectual property portfolio for our product candidates.
-Our future success is dependent on our ability to successfully develop, obtain regulatory approval for and commercialize one or more of our current and future product candidates.
-Our product candidates' marketability is subject to significant risks associated with successfully completing current and future clinical trials and commercializing our product candidates that receive regulatory approval, including:
+To date, we have deployed all our efforts and financial resources to: (i) research and develop our NAM cell expansion platform, our primary product candidate, omidubicel, and our NK cell portfolio, including conducting preclinical and clinical studies and providing general and administrative support for these operations; (ii) develop and secure our intellectual property portfolio for our product candidates; and (iii) expand our manufacturing facility at Kiryat Gat to produce omidubicel for our clinical trials and commercial use, if approved.
+Our future success is dependent on our ability to successfully obtain regulatory approval for omidubicel and commercialize it if it receives such approval.